Activism and politics

 Princess Sophia Duleep Singh, daughter of Maharaja Duleep Singh, was a prominent suffragette and member of the Women’s Social and Political Union.
-She campaigned for votes for women nationally and locally in Kingston and Richmond, where she regularly spoke at branch meetings.
-On 18 November 1910, known as ‘Black Friday’, together with Emmeline Pankhurst, Sophia led a 400-strong demonstration to parliament.
+She nationally campaigned for votes for women, as well as locally in Kingston and Richmond where she regularly spoke at branch meetings.
+On 18 November 1910, known as ‘Black Friday’, Sophia led a 400-strong demonstration to parliament together with Emmeline Pankhurst.
 Clashes broke out between the police and protesters and over 150 women were physically assaulted.

-Sophia took part in many publicity campaigns and was often seen selling the newspaper The Suffragette outside Hampton Court Palace where she actually lived.
+Sophia took part in many publicity campaigns and was often seen selling the newspaper The Suffragette outside Hampton Court Palace, where she lived.
 She and her sisters were given free use of Faraday House on the grounds of the palace.
-This was because, once ‘robbed’ of his kingdom and exiled, Sophia’s father Duleep Singh was ‘paid off’ with a pension, and this grace and favour house for his daughters was part of the settlement.
+This grace-and-favour house was part of the settlement and pension presented to Sophia’s father Duleep Singh who, at the age of 10, had his title and power as Maharaja of the kingdom of Punjab removed and was exiled to Britain.

-Sophia’s activities raised concerns in some quarters as seen from the letter above to Lord Crewe, which asks ‘if anything could be done to stop her’ and whether the King should consider evicting her from her lodging.
+Sophia's political activities raised concerns in some quarters.
+In a letter sent to Lord Crewe in April 1913, a civil servant asks ‘if anything could be done to stop her’ and whether the King should consider evicting her from her lodging.

 Sophia was not the only Indian suffragette.
-Other Indian women too campaigned for the right to vote.
-For instance, a small delegation took part in the 1911 coronation procession of 60,000 suffragettes.
+Other Indian women campaigned for the right to vote, too.
+For instance, a small delegation took part in the 1911 Coronation Procession of 60,000 suffragettes.

 Communist MP, Shapurji Saklatvala